joepitt91/comfyui-docker/README.md

 The supported architecture tags are:

-* `amd` - runs ComfyUI on a supported AMD graphics card.
 * `cpu` - runs ComfyUI on the CPU, rather than GPU - slow but widely compatible.
 * `intel` - runs ComfyUI on a supported Intel Arc graphics card.
 * `nvidia` - runs ComfyUI on a supported NVIDIA graphics card.

+**NOTE:** As above the AMD image must be build locally due to the size of its dependencies.

 #### ComfyUI Version

-Each version of ComfyUI, starting with v0.3.31, has associated tags for each architecture, taking the `cpu` architecture as an example, these include:
+Each imaged version of ComfyUI, has associated tags for each architecture, taking the `cpu` architecture as an example, these include:

 * `cpu` - The latest release of ComfyUI for the `cpu` architecture.
 * `0-cpu` - The latest 0.*.* release of ComfyUI for the `cpu` architecture.